JoanneJons/azure-machine-learning-capstone/README.md

 The run details page shows more information about the run, like the duration, compute target, run ID, run summary and best model summary.
 ![rundetails](./images/automl-run-details.png)

-In this experiment the following model models were trained by AutoML during the run.
+In this experiment the following models were trained by AutoML during the run.
 The advantage of using AutoML is that a lot of algorithms are tried out in a very short amount of time and an optimal one can be easily chosen.
 ![algorithms](./images/automl-diff-models.png)

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 In this experiment, AutoML generated a model which uses the **Standard Scaler Wrapper and Logistic Regression** algorithm and has shown an accuracy of **0.97660**.
 ![bestmodel](./images/automl-best-model-summary.png)